abbec/deferred/Doc/Report/report.md

 After this step, the geometry in the scene itself is not needed anymore and no actual objects are pushed through the graphics pipeline.

+A weakness with the algorithm shows up in the G-Buffer step , however.
+The fill rate costs for writing the G-buffers is significant and a this is especially true for console hardware.

 ## The lighting stage
 When all needed geometric information has been